jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 1. Raise door jamb close to ceiling.
 2. Replace door with pocket door.
 Frosted glass or similar synthetic material is desired to allow natural light into hall.

+## Floors

+For Living Room, Kitchen, BR#2, hall and bathroom, use TAS Bourbon Street, Applewood LOLG1039.

 ## Cabinets and Fixtures